 What is a “neural network” for translations?

-Neural Networks are called this way because the system is vaguely inspired by the biological neural networks that constitute human brain.
+Neural Networks are called this way because the system is vaguely inspired by the biological neural networks that constitute the human brain.
 Elements that represent the neurons are organized into layers (neural network).

 - The network is constituted by units called “nodes” (like human neurons) and all the units are connected